Financial irregularities in African soccer exposed by audit - WHIZ News

 “No supporting documents could be provided for review,” the report said.

-The report found that CAF appeared to pay around $100,000 for 18 people including its president, Ahmad, to travel to a pilgrimage to Mecca and Medina in Saudi Arabia.
+The report found that CAF appeared to pay around $100,000 for 18 people including its president, Ahmad, and federation heads to travel on an Umrah pilgrimage to Mecca and Medina in Saudi Arabia.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports